pasqal-io/qadence/docs/qml/qcl.md

         print(f"Epoch {i+1} - Loss: {loss.item()}")
 ```

+Qadence offers some convenience functions to implement this training loop with advanced
+logging and metrics track features.
+You can refer to [this](../qml/qml_tools.md) for more details.

 The quantum model is now trained on the training data points.
+To determine the quality of the results,
-Let's see how well it fits the
-function on the test set.
+one can check to see how well it fits the function on the test set.

 ```python exec="on" source="material-block" session="qcl" result="json"
 import matplotlib.pyplot as plt